kairosity/mp2-tunnel-focus/README.md

 playing around with the x & y offsets on the page, and then in an angry burst of stack overflowing, I happened upon tippy.js, which enabled me to implement the exact functionality I wanted in less than 15 minutes.
 Long live tippy.js.

+PROBLEM: When creating my Timer object, I tried initialising the times to 00:00:00 and discovered that "Octal literals are not allowed in strict mode."
+I've discovered that this refers to prefixing numbers with 0.
+FIX: I will just add string "0"s on to my timer for numbers less than 9.
+PROBLEM: Even though I initialised the time properties to integers - when they are written dynamically in the DOM they are converted to strings.
+FIX: I found that for the purpose of this application it's ok that the html representation of time is in string form.
+The conversion is automatic to strings, and then when I work with the total time I will have to convert those strings back to numbers.

 # Issues / Room For Improvement

 # Attribution